AnonShield/MulitaMiner/README.md

 **MulitaMiner** is an automated tool for extracting and structuring vulnerabilities from heterogeneous PDF reports produced by security scanners.
 Its LLM-based pipeline combines adaptive chunking and scanner-aware prompting to convert unstructured findings into consistent, analysis-ready vulnerability records, with standardized outputs and quality validation.

-As a key contribution, a dataset of approximately **6,700 vulnerabilities** extracted from **129 OpenVAS reports** is provided, demonstrating the tool's capability and serving as a reference for future research.
-Extraction quality was validated against structured baselines using BERTScore and ROUGE-L metrics, achieving **Recall of 96.18%**, **Precision of 91.06%**, and **F1-score of 0.9355**.
+As a key contribution, a dataset of **6,700 vulnerabilities** extracted from **129 OpenVAS reports** is provided, serving as a reference for future research.
+The dataset was evaluated against ground-truth records via host/IP and vulnerability name matching, achieving **Recall of 96.18%**, **Precision of 91.06%**, and **F1-score of 0.9355**.
+Additionally, the extraction tool was validated against structured baselines from 3 reports using BERTScore and ROUGE-L semantic similarity metrics.

 **Use Cases:**